primesearch/mfaktc/README.txt

 Change into the subdirectory "src/"

 Adjust the path to your CUDA installation in "Makefile" and run 'make'.
-The binary "mfaktc.exe" is placed into the parent directory.
+The binary "mfaktc" is placed into the parent directory.

 I'm using
 - OpenSUSE 12.2 x86_64